 Are you considering installing solar panels on your home in North Carolina?
 Keep reading to learn more about the costs and benefits of solar power and whether it’s right for your home.

 At SaveOnEnergy, we work to offer accurate information with editorial integrity.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read more about how we make money.

 North Carolina solar panel cost

 The cost of a residential solar panel system depends on several factors, including its size, components, and configuration, among other expenses like installation and permitting.
-On average, a solar panel system costs between $3 and $5 per watt, with the average 5-kW residential system costing between $15,000 and $25,000.
+According to Lawrence Berkeley National Laboratory, in North Carolina solar panel system price per watt ranges between $3.11 and $5.77 per watt, with system sizes ranging from 4.8-kW to 9.9-kW, resulting in a system cost range between $14,906 and $57,251.
+The North Carolina median solar panel system price per watt is $4.63, and median system size is 7kW, resulting in a $32,613 median system cost.
 When you account for your energy savings, as well as any rebates and tax credits you may be eligible for, you can expect to recover those costs within about 6-9 years.

 North Carolina solar incentives or rebates

 Solar panels are a considerable financial investment, but the federal government and many state and local governments have initiatives in place to reduce the cost burden and incentive consumers to invest in solar panels.

 The federal government offers a solar tax credit for homeowners who invest in solar power for their homes.
 The tax credit is 30% on systems purchased from the beginning of 2022 to the end of 2032, then falling to 26% in 2033 and 22% in 2034, and is set to disappear in 2035 unless Congress renews it.